Bug report #5475

 • Status changed from Open to Feedback

-#4 Updated by Jürgen Fischer about 12 years ago
+#4 Updated by Jürgen Fischer over 12 years ago

 • Assignee set to Jürgen Fischer